rl-institut/open_plan/docs/getting_started/mathematics_simply_explained.rst

 Aim of the open_plan tool
 -------------------------

-The aim of the open_plan tool is to present future scenarios for the expansion of renewable energies in the sectors electricity and heat (and probably mobility).
+The aim of the open_plan tool is to provide an open source application that has the capability to model small to medium-sized energy systems with emphasis on renewable energy technologies and optimize them cost-efficiently.
+The easy to use graphical user interface and also the in-depth insight into the optimization program and its visible open source code encourages end-users and also researchers to use it.
 [Write some more about the aim of open_plan.....]

 One important aspect of future scenarios is the determination of optimal dimensioning and combinations of various technologies.
-Therefore open_plan uses linear optimization.
+To compute an optimal individual energy system open_plan uses linear optimization.
 When we think about how we want to set up our energy system, we have several goals.
 For example, we want to minimize the cost of the energy system or the amount of CO2 that we emit.
-Furthermore, we want to make sure that total demand can be met at any point in time, as well as a variety of other goals.
+Furthermore, we want to make sure that demand can be met at any point in time, as well as a variety of other goals.
 To help us find a way to satisfy all these goals, we can use linear optimization.
 What was briefly outlined in the last section is basically a